The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Emission of Monochromatic Plane Waves

+where ${\tilde E}'$ is orthogonal to ${\tilde E}^\o0$ in the background metric. $\delta \Aa$ then corresponds to the amplitude perturbation, and extending the form ${\tilde E}'$ trivially to a space-time object by defining the temporal and normal components to be zero, one obtains a polarisation of the form \eqref{eq:emitted polarisation}, which satisfies all constraints.

-Here, we stress that $\hat E$, and $\tilde E$ in particular, is defined on $\Sigma$ only (the propagation of the polarisation away from this surface will be computed later).
+We stress that $\delta \Aa$, ${\tilde E}$, and thus also $E'$ are defined on $\Sigma$ only (the propagation of the fields away from this surface will be computed later).
 To emphasise this point and to simplify the notation in the following calculations, we write